 The CIS will make every effort to ensure that students register in SEVIS.
 Once classes have started, all international students will receive emails detailing the SEVIS Address Update process.
 As the deadline approaches, students who still have not complied can expect to receive classroom visits, calls to family members, etc. in order to prevent termination of their SEVIS record.

 However, the CIS can only do so much.
 It is up to the student to actually complete the address update and maintain their legal status.
 Students must be conscious of their responsibilities.

-The CIS’s goal is assist all students in maintain valid student status.
+The CIS’s goal is to assist all students in maintaining valid student status.
 The CIS will make every attempt to notify you (normally via email) if you are in danger of losing your status.
 All students MUST check their Truman email regularly.
 You are responsible for all of the information in your email inbox.